 - Why do these practices exist? - What impact does the organisation's programmes have on these practices?
-Do the programmes help or exacerbate the situation? - What impact does the organisation have in relation to the stories it collects, the images it takes, the sponsorship it runs?
+Do the programmes help or exacerbate the situation? - What impact does the organisation have in relation to the stories it collects and the images it takes?